opentargets-archive/data_pipeline/doc/source/ontology.rst

 Evidence and Conclusion Ontology
 --------------------------------

-ECO is the main ontology to describe and organise the knowledge around evidence in Open Targets.
+ECO is one of the two ontologies to describe and organise the knowledge around evidence in Open Targets.
 Each type of evidence from individual datasources are tagged with one or more evidence codes.
 When the project was originally developed, extra evidence IRI were created to cope with the fact that some evidence were specific to Open Targets.
 For instance, text mining evidence would be represented as